SerenityOS/serenity/README.md

 ### Web-IDL

-Only the last argument in a row is recognised....
+- Only the last argument in a row is recognized.
-Argument lists don't fully obey the comma rules
+- Argument lists don't fully obey the comma rules.

-Extended-Attributes are not differentiated
+- Extended attribute highlighting may not be spec-compliant.

 ## Contributing